pleiadian53/meta-spliceai/meta_spliceai/splice_engine/meta_layer/docs/methods/README.md

 Step 1: Is splice-altering? → Binary (AUC=0.61, needs >0.7)
-Step 2: What type?          → Multi-class (NOT IMPLEMENTED) Step 3: Where?              → Localization (NOT IMPLEMENTED) Step 4: How strong?         → Regression (NOT IMPLEMENTED)
+Step 2: What type?          → Multi-class (NOT IMPLEMENTED) Step 3: Where?              → Localization (NOT IMPLEMENTED) Step 4: How strong?         → Use ValidatedDelta
 ```

 ### Key Differences